Updated November 2017

 Along with bottles, you’ll need a bottle brush.
 I dig the OXO Tot Bottle Brush because it stands on its own next to the sink.
 You can use regular dish soap to wash your bottles and nipples or you can put them in the dishwasher.

 Another item you’ve probably heard a lot about is a bottle warmer.
 Yes, it’s true that babies prefer warm milk to cold.
 In fact, my babies wouldn’t drink milk if it wasn’t warm, but be aware that many bottle warmers are notorious for not warming the bottle enough.
 If you plan on buying one, I suggest either the Dr. Brown’s Bottle Warmer or the Kiinde bottle warmer.
+If you know you’re going to be on-the-go a lot, and aren’t sure how to warm your bottles when you’re out, the Tommee Tippee Travel Bottle and Food Warmer is a good choice.
 Again, if you plan on bottle-feeding frequently, this may be a worthwhile investment.
 If not, you can always just warm the bottle the old-fashioned way in hot water from the stove or microwave.

 Finally, if you are formula-feeding full-time (or nearly full-time), I would highly recommend a formula mixer/heater of some sort.